Easy Fudge Recipe made with just four ingredients for a smooth and delicious chocolate treat!

 Oreo Fudge Recipe – Stir a cup of roughly chopped Oreo cookies before chilling.

-Peppermint Fudge – I have shared my favorite peppermint fudge recipe previously that uses this classic recipe with the addition of peppermint.
+Peppermint Fudge – My favorite peppermint fudge recipe uses this classic recipe with the addition of peppermint.
 Peppermint perfection!

 Nutrition